andreaferretti/factor-tutorial/README.md

 Processes and channels
 ----------------------

 As I said, Factor is single-threaded from the point of view of the OS.
 If we want to make use of multiple cores, we need a way to spawn Factor processes and communicate between them.
-Factor allows this with the use of **channels**.
+Factor implements two different models of message-passing concurrency: the actor model, which is based on the idea of sending messages asynchronously between thread, and the CSP model, based on the use of **channels**.

+As a warm-up, we will make a simple example of communication between threads in the same process.

+    FROM: concurrency.messaging => send receive ;

+We can start a thread that will receive a message and print it repeatedly:

+    : print-repeatedly ( -- ) receive . print-repeatedly ;
+    [ print-repeatedly ] "printer" spawn

+A thread whose quotation starts with `receive` and calls itself recursively behaves like an actor in Erlang or Akka.
+We can then use `send` to send messages to it.
+Try `"hello" over send` and then `"threading" over send`.

+Channels are a slightly different abstractions.
+They decouple the sender and the receiver, and are usually used synchronously.
+For instance, one side can receive from a channel before the some other party sends something to it.
+This just means that the receiving end yields control to the scheduler, which waits for the send of the message before giving control to the receiver again.
+This feature sometimes makes it easier to synchronize multithreaded applications.

-As a warm-up, we will use a channel to communicate between threads in the same process.
+Again, we first use a channel to communicate between threads in the same process.
 As expected, `USE: channels`.
 You can create a channel with `<channel>`, write to it with `to` and read from it with `from`.
 Note that both operations are blocking: `to` will block until the value is read in a different thread, and `from` will block until a value is available.

 We create a channel and give it a name with